Range and Animal Sciences and Resources Management

 Tanja Hess, Colorado State University, USA

-18. Fire Effects and Management in African Grasslands And Savannas
+Fire Effects and Management in African Grasslands and Savannas

 Winston S.W.
-Trollope, South Africa Lynn A. Trollope, Working on Fire International, South Africa
+Trollope and Lynne A. Trollope, Working On Fire International Nelspruit, South Africa

-22. Mixed Domestic and Wild Ungulate Systems in South Africa
+Mixed Domesitic And Wild Ungulate Systems In South Africa

 Mike T. Mentis, South Africa